Ingrid Jyssum received her doctorate in inflammatory diseases

-Ingrid Jyssum supervisors and committee web copyThe new doctor with supervisors, assessment committee and dissertation supervisor, from left Gert-Jan Wolbink, Espen A. Haavardsholm, Ingrid Jyssum, Guro L. Goll, Silje W. Syversen, Nils Bolstad, Inger Gjertsson and Elisabeth Gulowsen Celius.
-Anne Spurkland was not present when the photo was taken.
-Photo: Diakonhjemmet hospital, Kathrine Daniloff
+The new doctor with supervisors, assessment committee and dissertation chair, from left Gert-Jan Wolbink, Espen A. Haavardsholm, Ingrid Jyssum, Guro L. Goll, Silje W. Syversen, Nils Bolstad, Inger Gjertsson and Elisabeth Gulowsen Celius.
+Anne Spurkland was not present when the picture was taken.
+Photo: Diakonhjemmet Hospital, Kathrine Daniloff

-The research led to concrete vaccine recommendations
+The research led to specific vaccine recommendations

 Antibodies prevent medicine from working

-She explains that these research results can provide a basis for personalizing the treatment with biological drugs to the individual even more than today, in order to achieve good treatment results.
+She explains that these research results can provide a basis for personalizing treatment with biological drugs to the individual even more than today, in order to achieve good treatment results.

 Activation of the immune system

 Immunogenicity is the ability of a foreign substance to activate the immune system.
 Depending on the active substance in question, immunogenicity can be a desired or an undesired effect.
-Vaccines are designed to elicit a desired immune response, while an immune response directed against biological drugs can destroy the treatment effect we are looking for.
+Vaccines are designed to elicit a desired immune response, while an immune response directed at biological drugs can destroy the treatment effect we are looking for.

 Clinical research